Coregonus tugun

 Coregonus tugun, the tugun, is a species freshwater whitefish from rivers draining to the Arctic Ocean.
 It is one of the several species of Siberian whitefishes, with a distribution encompassing rivers from the Ob in the west to the Yana River in the east.
-In the Lower Ob basin, it inhabits in all the Ural tributaries.
+In the Lower Ob basin, it inhabits in all the Ural Mountains tributaries.
 It never enters the sea.